crestonesoftware/payrolleo/README.md

 	THEN I find the Payrolleo application, deployed via Git Pages

 ### Bonus Features
-This release includes two bonus features, not requested by the product owner.
+This release includes three bonus features, not requested by the product owner.
 They are submitted for consideration as product improvements:

+GIVEN I am adding Employee Data
+- When I enter a non-numeric value

+	THEN I am prompted to "Please enter Employee Salary as a decimal value, without a currency symbol"

 GIVEN Employee data is present in the Employee Roster table
 - WHEN I click the Add Employees button and enter employee data